hassaanbinaslam/myblog_fastai_archived/_posts/2022-05-14-aws-ml-cert-notes.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="Other-Tips">Other Tips<a class="anchor-link" href="#Other-Tips"> </a></h1><p>About a week before your exam date start checking <a href="https://www.reddit.com/r/AWSCertifications/">Reddit Communities</a>.
-From time to time people post about their achivements and experiences on taking the exam.
-People also mention about the services or topics that they were asked about during the exam.
-Keep a close eye on such post and try to find any topic that you have not covered before.</p>
+From time to time people post about their achievements and experiences on taking the exam.
+People also mention the services or topics that they were asked about during the exam.
+Keep a close eye on such posts and try to find any topic that you have not covered before.</p>

 </div>
 </div>